AndrusovN/StructParser/README.md

 This is a very first variant, but it works.
 Using it you can create java classes from c++ structures in .h files.

-## What do you need ti run this program
+## What do you need to run this program

 To run this program you will need:
 1. Java development kit (it's better to use 9.x version, because I tried with it.
 But you can try with another versions - I'm not sure this will work)